 As I have been preparing for the John Muir Trail, finding the right pair of boots has been one of my primary concerns.
 Now, I don’t know about you, but boots, along with down jackets and backpacks seem to multiply in my apartment.
-A couple years ago I had one Patagonia Nano Jacket, and last time I looked in my closet, it was sitting there happily with another of the same model in a different color, a Northface parka, an adidas parka, and an extremely warm and puffy Mammut jacket that is one size too big (that one was a great deal and I reasoned that I could wear it comfortably over my normal down jacket for extra warmth).
+A couple of years ago I had one Patagonia Nano Jacket.
+Last time I looked in my closet, it was sitting there happily with another of the same model in a different color.
+Nestled nearby was a Northface parka, an adidas parka, and an extremely warm and puffy Mammut jacket that is one size too big (that one was a great deal and I reasoned that I could wear it comfortably over my normal down jacket for extra warmth).

 The Sportivas, the Helios 2.0 to be exact, are probably my favorite of the three.
 They are light, comfortable, breathable, and while not water resistant, the mesh dries so quickly you forget that you walked through a stream a few minutes prior.
 The Helios also boast a soft, sticky rubber sole that is great for boulder hopping.
 However, this sticky rubber comes at a cost of being burned through at an incredible pace — I ran through the soles of my first pair in just a couple of months; probably not an ideal characteristic of shoes that you want to span the length of the Sierra Nevada.

 They are pretty.
 A navy blue upper handsomely accented with grey, they are a nice modern touch on the classic hiking boot, and something that I’d be proud sporting anywhere shy of a black tie affair.
 As soon as I picked them up I was amazed at how light they were.
 The second thing I noticed was their solid, rugged sole and reinforced toe box and heel.
-The speed laces unhook off one side of the top clip of the boot, making getting into and out of the mid length boot significantly easier.
+The speed laces unhook off one side of the top clip of the boot.
+This makes getting into and out of the mid length boot significantly easier.
 All looked good, but how did they perform?

-First off, my ankles have a bad habit of rolling when I hike on rough terrain, the tendons have become loose enough that it’s more of an annoyance than a real pain.
+First off, my ankles have a bad habit of rolling when I hike on rough terrain.
+The tendons have become loose enough that it’s more of an annoyance than a real pain.
 I am happy to report that the reinforced ankle make this habit a thing of the past.
-Secondly, the low ankle of the Helios, while great for general use and comfort, lead to a shoe brimming with pebbles anytime a scree field needs to be crossed.
+Secondly, the low ankle of the Helios, while great for general use and comfort, led to a shoe brimming with pebbles anytime a scree field needs to be crossed.
 The adidas, like any boot used without gaiters, will allow in a few pebbles, but it is much less a problem than in the Sportivas.
 After a good twelve mile day, my feet didn’t hurt and no blisters had formed.
-I’m sure some more miles will mold these boots to my feet a bit, but as far as comfort, there really isn’t too much room for improvement.
+I’m sure some more miles will mold these boots to my feet a bit.
+But as far as comfort, there really isn’t too much room for improvement.

 I was most surprised at their performance while I was fishing.
 The large snowpack this past winter has left the streams of the Sierras flooded over their banks, a thankful condition after years of brutal drought.
 However, for the fly fisherman, this entails wading through meadows of water to get to the fishing.
-I fished one afternoon in such conditions, in four or five inches of water most of the time, and was amazed to have bone dry feet through the whole ordeal!
+I fished one afternoon in such conditions, in four or five inches of water most of the time.
+My feet were bone dry through the whole ordeal!